davidjbacon/SETL/README.md

-# GNU SETL - an extension and implementation oF SETL
+# GNU SETL - an extension and implementation of SETL

 SETL is a high-level programming language based on sets and especially mappings.
 GNU SETL is an implementation of